Amazon is rolling out a generative AI feature that summarizes product reviews

-(AP) — Amazon is rolling out a new generative AI feature that summarizes customer product reviews.
+Amazon is rolling out a new generative AI feature that summarizes product reviews for customers.

 The feature, which the company began testing earlier this year, is designed to help shoppers determine at a glance what other customers said about a product before they spend time reading through individual reviews.
 It will pick out common themes and summarize them in a short paragraph on the product detail page.